 We were also treated to a glass of prosecco.
 These are available to pre-purchase with B Bakery.
 You can opt for a glass at £8 or bottles of bubbly ranging from prosecco at £28 all the way up to a bottle of Castelnau Hors Serie champagne at £125.

 Now, as you know, I am a spiller so I was worried about my drinks going flying but every table has cup holders for each person…a simple and ingenious fix!

 The B Bakery Bus Afternoon Tea Tour Route

-See if you can spot the queen as you zoom past her London residence.
+See if you can spot the King as you zoom past one of his London residences.

 Royal Albert Hall

-Home of the BBC Proms in summer, Cirque Du Soleil in winter and all sorts in between, this is where I used to work so I always get a little overexcited when I see it.
+This grand Victorian hall, home of the BBC Proms in the summer, Cirque Du Soleil in winter and all sorts in between, this is where I used to work so I always get a little overexcited when I see it.